 1. Deter Moles by Spending More time maintaining Your Backyard

 Moles multiply in well-maintained organic lawns and gardens.
 Small numbers of moles can do more good than harm.
-They loosen and aerate the soil, and by eating grubs, they keep beetles in check without need for insecticides, this is according to the Wild Life Conflicts website.
+They loosen and aerate the soil, and by eating grubs, they keep beetles in check without need for insecticides, this is according to the Internet Centre for Wildlife Damage Management website.
 The problem comes with moles when there are so many that their molehills become both numerous and unsightly, and their tunnels topple flowers and even trees.
 The problems are most acute where generous rainfall and fertile and friable soil allow plants to grow without putting down deep roots.

 The solution to removing moles is not to stop caring for plants.
 The more time you spend cultivating your lawn and garden, the more easily you will get rid of them.
 Start by keeping grass cut short so you can quickly locate mole activity.
 If you live in an area that has acidic soils, don’t forget to use potash and fireplace ashes as appropriate for your plants.
 Moles don’t like it.
 And for small garden spaces, use simple and natural mole deterrents or traps to either purge them from your property or kill them.

 A good strategy is to clear moles from a limited area and then expand the control zone outward.
 Suppose you have an issue with moles disturbing plants in beds around your house.
 This is not a place to be flooding mole tunnels, trying to burn out moles with propane gas, or trying to asphyxiate them with carbon monoxide (which rises out of the ground or out of a basement).
 It is not the place to be putting out poisons that could be found by pets or children.
 But it is a place where you can make feeding on grubs and worms to be more trouble to moles than benefit.